 While the third article concluded that Christ’s death defeated the accuser of the brethren, verse 11 describes the victory of “our brethren” over Satan because of “their testimony?”
 The fourth article, therefore, asks who they are, and why their testimony was required to expel Satan from heaven

 God made peace in heaven by the blood of the Lamb, but Revelation 12 indicates that the war continued on earth.
-This article asks why did God not make an end of evil immediately after the Cross?
+This article asks: Why did God not make an end to evil immediately after the Cross?

 For further reading on Revelation, I recommend Jon Paulien’s commentary.
 For general discussions of theology, I recommend Graham Maxwell, who you will find on the excellent Pineknoll website.